jzeltman/data-stoar/README.md

 ## Change Log
+### v2.1.0 - 01.31.2018
+* In the return object I now pass back the dom element that the data-component attribute was tied to when that element is not a script tag.
+This allows you to have a handle on the DOM element so you can bind to the targeted element.

 ### v2.0.0 - 01.30.2018 - Breaking Changes
 * The data attribute in the instance object is no longer an array. *This is the breaking Change*
 * The instance object now returns the config with every instance